 Middleton and William landed in Ontario on June 30, 2011, and departed from Alberta on July 8, the Government of Canada website states.
 While there, they laid a wreath at the National War Memorial, attended a ceremony welcoming new Canadian citizens on Canada Day, visited paediatric hospital Sainte-Justine University Hospital Centre, and watched traditional drumming, dancing, and singing performed by Indigenous Canadians in the Northwest Territories — amongst an awful lot more.
 A common link between this tour and Prince Harry and Markle's post-wedding overseas tour?
 There was absolutely no free time for a quick cup of tea and a digestive.

 Next up — fashion.
-The Duchess of Cambridge disembarked the plane in a navy lace dress by Erdem, whose namesake designer, Erdem Moralıoğlu, grew up in both Montreal, Canada, and Birmingham, England — "a smart touch, to reference the historic links between Britain and Canada in a contemporary way," the Guardian commented.
-On Canada Day, Middleton took the theme and ran with it, wearing a red maple leaf fascinator and diamond maple leaf brooch (borrowed from the Queen, no less).
+The Duchess of Cambridge disembarked the plane in a navy lace dress by Erdem, whose namesake designer, Erdem Moralıoğlu, grew up in both Montreal, Canada, and Birmingham, England.
+On Canada Day, Middleton took the theme and ran with it, wearing a red maple leaf fascinator and diamond maple leaf brooch.
 And she also made a subtler, more personal comment with her wardrobe on the day Princess Diana would have turned 50, the Guardian reports, as Middleton chose a grey dress by Catherine Walker, "a favoured designer, friend, and confidante of Diana."

 The Duchess of Sussex, meanwhile, left the plane in Ireland in green (a forest green Givenchy jumper and matching pencil skirt, according to Elle).
 There might be a subtle comment, too, in the black, belted dress she wore to the British ambassador's garden party.
 It's bespoke Emilia Wickstead, Elle reports, and it could be Markle's way of indicating there's no hard feelings between the Duchess and the designer.
 Wickstead was reported by the Daily Mail to have criticised Markle's Givenchy wedding dress, claiming it was a copy of her own design; however, she subsequently refuted the claims, posting on Instagram: